The Doctrine of Lapse was an annexation policy devised by Lord Dalhousie (the Governor-General of India between 1848 and 1856).

 There was a widespread custom of adoption among the Indian kings to secure an heir in the absence of a natural successor i.e. son.

-With the introduction of this policy of lapse, the Company could establish absolute, imperial administrative control over many regions spread over the subcontinent.
+With the introduction of the Doctrine of Lapse, the Company could establish absolute, imperial administrative control over many regions spread over the subcontinent.

 The Company took over the princely states of Satara, Jaitpur, Sambalpur, Nagpur, and Jhansi using this Doctrine.